BunEvie04/my-uca-notes/FinalMajorProject/Documentation/Development commentary template.md

   * Proper level finishes
     * Finishing the level design and implementing developed mechanics
     * Creating a build that can be user tested.
+  * Bug fixes
+    * Animal destroys the object from a distance